 AUGUST IN THE GARDEN

-August is the beginning of the new spring season.
-This is reflected in the garden with plants starting to burst forth in new growth and an abundance of blooms.
-This is the magic of nature at work starting a whole new growth cycle.
-Work in the garden is vital right now in order to maximise the growth potential of spring.
-Fertilising the whole garden starts now.
+August heralds the beginning of the new spring season.
+The garden starts to burst forth with new growth and early spring blooms.
+A prime example of the magic of nature at work with a whole new growth cycle commencing.
+Work in the garden increases proportionately to the growth phase and is vital right now in order to maximise the potential of spring.
+Fertilising or nourishing the whole garden commences now and continues through summer until autumn.
 Lawns need treating and feeding.
-Composting and mulching is important.
-Plants are looking stunning in the nursery, tempting gardeners into more impulsive buying.
+Composting and mulching are important for many trees and shrubs.
+Myriads of plants come into season, transforming nurseries and garden centres into alluring attractions for gardeners and homeowners alike.
+The new gardening season starts now!

-- Most spring flowering annuals should be at their best during August.
+- Many winter and spring flowering annuals are at their best during August.

-- Pick cut flowers like Iceland poppies, stocks and snapdragons.
+- Pick cut flowers like Iceland poppies, stocks, sweet peas and snapdragons to beautify the home.

-- Keep hanging baskets well watered as temperatures begin to rise.
+- Keep hanging baskets well-watered and fed as temperatures begin to rise.

-- Make early sowings of summer flowers in frost free climates.
-These include cosmos, sunflowers, marigolds and nasturtiums.
+- Make early sowings of summer flowers in frost free climates – cosmos, sunflowers, marigolds and nasturtiums.

 - Plant out rhubarb, shallots, garlic and globe artichokes.

-- In frost free areas, make first sowings of summer crops like runner beans, dwarf beans, maize, sweet corn, pumpkins and squashes.
+- Make first sowings of summer crops like runner beans, dwarf beans, maize, sweet corn, pumpkins and squashes in the warmer regions.

-- Plant out seedlings of early tomatoes, peppers and egg plants in frost free climates.
+- Plant out seedlings of early tomatoes, peppers, chillies and egg plants in frost free climates.

 - Sow early crops of summer herbs like sweet basil, coriander and rocket.